 It’s another story for over-the-counter products.
 They are typically weaker and are less active in whitening but also less risk to the gums.
 Most of these products are safe to use.
 However, they can cause teeth sensitivity and can irritate the gum tissue.
 In this case, you should see your dentist.

 Dentists usually make sure that you’re mouth is in a healthy condition before performing a teeth whitening procedure.
 You must have a thorough exam first and have plaque and tartar removed first before having your teeth whitened.

-The effects of a professional teeth whitening procedure is usually immediate and lasts for years.
+The effects of a professional teeth whitening procedure is usually immediate with a Zoom teeth whitening procedure for example and lasts for years.
 This can then be supplemented by using home teeth whitening products which are not as effective as the professional ones but are also less risky.